BOJ needs to adapt QQE for a long struggle to raise wages

 Slow progress in structural reforms to boost Japan's growth potential has made companies hesitant to invest in wages and capital goods, Hayakawa said.

-Labor unions, which had prioritized protecting jobs over winning wage hikes during 15 years of deflation, are slow in changing that approach.
-It was only after strong pressure by premier Shinzo Abe's government that companies reluctantly agreed to a meager rise in basic wages.
+Labour unions, which had prioritised protecting jobs over winning wage hikes during 15 years of deflation, are slow in changing that approach.
+It was only after strong pressure by premier Shinzo Abe's government that companies reluctantly agreed to a meagre rise in basic wages.

 The jobless rate has fallen to 3.4 percent and the ratio of job offers to applicants has hit a two-decade high, though most are for temporary workers unaffected by wage hike negotiations.

-Under QQE, the BOJ buys up roughly the same volume of government bonds as are issued each month to expand base money at an annual pace of 80 trillion yen.
+Under QQE, the BOJ buys up roughly the same volume of government bonds as are issued each month to expand base money at an annual pace of 80 trillion yen (428.32 billion pounds).

 But inflation has ground to a halt, and some of BOJ Governor Haruhiko Kuroda's fellow policymakers warn that maintaining let alone expanding the current rate of bond buying to encourage inflation could dry up liquidity and distort markets.